PrekshaJain1909/PrekshaJain1909/README.md

 # 💫 About Me:
 👋 Hey there!
-Preksha Jain, a 3rd-year BTech IT student at Bharati VidyapPeeth's College Of Engineering in Delhi.<br><br>
+I am Preksha Jain, a 3rd-year BTech IT student at Bharati VidyapPeeth's College Of Engineering in Delhi.<br><br>
 🌱 My interest in back-end technology is rising, and I am passionate about front-end development.
 I've solved over 250 LeetCode questions, so I'm always improving my problem-solving abilities as well.<br><br>
 💡Additionally, I'm currently working as an SDE intern at Globe Capital Market Ltd., where I'm gaining practical experience solving technical problems<br><br>
 📚 In addition to computing..
 I enjoy playing chess, dancing, diving into novels—and I am a professional napper. <br><br>